Ahmed0Mukhtar/SE4GI_Project/README.md

 3- From the repository, download the file preprocessing.py, and modify the line 86, putting your actual username, password and database inside of the ones already written.
 Then run it.

 4- Now everything is done !
-You can run the main app and go see it on your localhost !!
+You can run the file main_app.py and go see it on your localhost !!